-In carrying out our mission to power and protect life online, we accept that the way we process personal data is a critical part of the trust that our customers, employees and the internet community places in us.
+In carrying out our mission to power and protect life online, we accept that the way we process personal data is a critical part of the trust that our customers, employees, and the internet community places in us.
 We also understand the importance of the data protection rights of internet users, customers and employees and compliance with the data protection laws of the countries in which we operate.
 Akamai's Data Protection and Privacy Program is designed to protect the personal information that we process through an ethical data program based on privacy principles.
-Our program has five main components that we work toward achieving:
+Our program has four main components: